Natural wine, vegan wine, biodynamic wine, organic wine — what's the difference? Learn the basics here!

 No chemicals in the vineyard and/or the winery

 Organic wines are those which have been produced with no chemical or unnatural intervention.
-This means no chemical herbicides or pesticides (natural alternatives are used, with great success), and non-natural preservatives will not be found within the bottle itself.
+This means no chemical fungicides or pesticides (natural alternatives are used, with great success), and non-natural preservatives will not be found within the bottle itself.
 Some wine growing regions are more suitable for organic viticulture than others.
 For example, areas with lots of wind and dry weather, like in Argentina and Spain, mean the grapes have natural protection from fungal diseases and pests.
-However, in rainy or wetter regions with more moisture in the air, such as in the Bordeaux region of France, grape growers need to be extra careful and may be more likely to use and require the use of herbicides to protect their grapes from mildew and fungal diseases.
+However, in rainy or wetter regions with more moisture in the air, such as in the Bordeaux region of France, grape growers need to be extra careful and may be more likely to use and require the use of fungicides to protect their grapes from mildew and fungal diseases.

 Organic wines have a certification body that is globally recognised, however many organic producers still find themselves having to answer the million-dollar question: To be certified, or not to be?